 Tickets are available through at the Lexington Children's Theatre website - click here!

 King of Glory is an uplifting oratorio that tells the story of the passion and resurrection of Jesus Christ using lush, colorful harmonies and melodies that will stick with listeners long after the performance ends!
 The work includes text from both the Old and New Testaments, and weaves together a variety of musical styles, from classical choral to contemporary song.
 In every case, the music brings the Word to life in a vivid, visceral way that keeps listeners on the edge of their seats!
 The work was premiered in 2014, and audiences have been raving about it ever since.
 Imagine Handel's "Messiah," but for today's church-goers -- and it features some of the most talented and versatile singers in central Kentucky!
-Check back soon for dates and times!
+Here are our 2017 performances:

 Performances will be in the Theater at the Downtown Arts Center (141 E. Main St.).
 Each performance will be followed by a feedback session with the writers:

 Friday 5/12, 7:30 p.m.